Ujjaval-gupta-10/GrievanceSystem_/PROJECT_REPORT.md

 # CHAPTER 13: CONCLUSION

-We successfully designed, built, and verified the **Hostel Grievance Redressal and Real-Time SLA Management System** for our CSE2001 course project.
-The application addresses the real-world frustrations of paper register logbooks at VIT Bhopal University by introducing automated block routing, dynamic warden load balancing, background SLA countdown timers for safety-critical emergencies, closed-loop student resolution ratings, and zero-dependency CSV persistence.
+We designed, developed, and tested the **Hostel Grievance Redressal and Real-Time SLA Management System** for our CSE2001 course project.
+The application tries to solve the problems of using paper registers at VIT Bhopal University by by adding automatic block-based assignment, basic workload balancing between wardens, background SLA timers for safety-critical emergencies, student confirmation and ratings, and simple CSV-based storage.

-Leveraging Core Java features such as `ConcurrentHashMap`, `AtomicInteger`, custom checked exceptions, daemon threads, and stream-based heuristics, we delivered a technically robust, thread-safe solution verified by a 34-assertion automated test harness with a 100% success rate.
+The project uses Core Java features such as `ConcurrentHashMap`, `AtomicInteger`, custom checked exceptions, daemon threads, and stream-based heuristics, we delivered a reliable, thread-safe solution verified by a 34-assertion automated test harness with all 34 tests passing.

 ---